softw-lab/word2api/README.md

 The dicionary is 120MB.
 We split it into three files "java.zip, java.z01, and java.z02".
 The dictionary can be visited after uncompressing the three files.

-There is also an example of the dictionary (the first 1,000 lines of it).
+There is an example of the dictionary (the first 1,000 lines of it).
 You can visit it from the following path.

 >> [dictionary//java-example.dic](https://github.com/softw-lab/word2api/tree/master/dictionary/)

+An example (source code) to use the dictionary can also be found in the folder.
+The source code can calculate the similarity between a word and an API or a set of words and a set of APIs with the dictionary (see the method similarityOfTwoTerms and similarityOfTwoTermSets in W2ASimilarity.java).

+>> [dictionary//code-for-using-the-dic//src//org//oscarlab//word2api//](https://github.com/softw-lab/word2api/tree/master/dictionary/code-for-using-the-dic/src/org/oscarlab/word2api]

 # Human Judgement